arunsha1983/Nornir3_8021x-_Switch_Configurator/README.md

 **Step 5 - Change the jinja2 template to the configuration you want**

-Current jinja2 template file located at _templates/8021x_mon.j2_is an example.You can update the file with your configurations or create a new jinja2 file.
+The current jinja2 template file located at _templates/8021x_mon.j2_is an example.
+You can update the file with your configurations or create a new jinja2 file.

 `cd templates/`  --> To get to the tempaltes folder `nano 8021x_mon.j2` --> Update the Existing Jinja2 template for Global and Interface configurations